dhis2/training-docs/content/android/tg_trackerprogram.md

 ### Additional features

+A revamped of the menus and navigation bar has been made to be more user-friendly and accessible.
+It includes a cleaner, more modern look that improves readability and usability.
+These updates are designed to provide a more efficient and enjoyable user experience.

 In the TEI Dashboard click on the three dots in the upper right corner and explain the following functionalities

 ![](images/tracker/image2.png)

+Refresh this record : Helps in refreshing the record after editing.

+Transfer : The transfer button has been moved to a more accessible location within the three dot menu in the TEI Dashboard, ensuring that users can easily find and initiate transfers without unnecessary navigation.
+New dialogs have also been introduced throughout the transfer process, providing clear, step-by-step guidance, ensuring that users understand each part of the process.

+Mark for follow-up : This is to mark the TEI for a follow-up session.

 Share a TEI : The "Share" button has been removed from the TEI dashboard and the functionality to share a TEI through QR code has been relocated on the three vertical dot menu, at the top right corner of the screen.

-Complete/Deactivate Enrollment : To complete or deactivate an enrollment, click on three dot menu in the upper right corner and select "Complete" or "Deactivate"

-Mark for follow-up : This is to mark the TEI for a follow-up session.

 (Program Enrollment) TEI enrollment history and new enrollment  : Users can see the complete historical records of the TEI.
 Clicking on the upper right corner menu, select "Program Enrollments".
 A list of "Active enrollments" will be displayed, followed by a list of "Past enrollments" (completed or canceled), followed by the programs in which the TEI could be enrolled.
 Users can also return to the "TEI Dashboard" without any program' by selecting "All enrollments".